PierrickPochelu/JaxDecompiler/README.md

 * **Automatic refactoring**.
 There is room for improvement to make the automatically produced Python code easier to read/maintain.
 An automatic refactoring tool should be able to translate this low-level Python style into a more readable one for humans.

 * **More operators**.
-19 jaxpr operators are implemented ('add', 'mul', 'cos', ...).
+Today 23 jaxpr operators are implemented ('add', 'mul', 'cos', ...).
 The exhaustive list of the implemented operators is in the file "primitive_mapping".
 This python file aims to map jaxpr operator (the name of the functions) into python code (string returned by the function).
 New operators will be implemented there.